-Finding his roots in performance in stage theatre and college mascotting, JD has given his energy to entertaining convention audiences over the years, as the loveable, hyperactive, floppy-eared brown puppy (or one of his many iterations, sometimes simultaneously), as well as taking on a new style of performance in 2010 with the hope-to-be-popufur that many either love or love to hate, Buddy.
-JD is happy to support conventions in furthering their attendees' skills in the fandom's unique niche of performance art through fursuiting panels, and he also takes great pride in promoting the development and showcase of dance talent, beginners and seasoned dancers alike.
+Finding his roots in performance in stage theater and college mascotting, JD has given his energy to entertaining convention audiences over the years, as the loveable, hyperactive, floppy-eared brown puppy (or one of his many iterations, sometimes simultaneously), as well as taking on a new style of performance in 2010 with the hope-to-be-popufur that many either love or love to hate, Buddy.
+JD is happy to support conventions in furthering their attendees' skills in the fandom's unique niche of performance art through fursuiting panels, and he also takes great pride in promoting the development and showcase of dance talent, beginners and seasoned dancers alike, through dance events.
 His most notable contributions include working with his teams that run the dance competitions at Anthrocon (debuted AC 2008) and Midwest FurFest (debuted MWFF 2011).

 Outside of the fandom, JD also actively spends time in Latin and Ballroom Dancing competitions as a championship-level amateur, has a passion for fitness and athleticism that is balanced in mind and body, and earns a living as a NY CPA and national HR strategist around developing corporate environment practices that promote the awareness and recruitment of people in the LGBT community, individuals with disabilities, and our veterans and active military.